![]() |

-The above graphic looks at which farms the Co-op buys its
+The above graphic looks at which farms the Co-op buys its milk, yoghurt, cheeses, eggs and meats from |

 It is located on the edge of a residential neighborhood that opens up to an open space composed of a park and sports field.
 When I walked in I was greeted right away and the staff was very friendly and responsive to my questions even though it was nine in the morning.
 One clerk in particular listed and showed me products that they buy from local farmers the majority being dairy and livestock products.
 While the co-op generally buys local, some farmers ship food out to Pennsylvania.